This document is also available in these non-normative formats: XML.

 a redirect in response to following a first redirect.)

-represent an HTTP header, either in the
+http:header represent an HTTP header, either in the

-or in the http:response
+http:request or in the http:response elements, as

 defined below.

-represents a multi-part body, either in a request
+http:multipart represents a multi-part body, either in a request

 or a response, as defined below.

-represents a multi-part body, either in a request
+http:body represents a multi-part body, either in a request

 or a response, as defined below.
 It can be overridden by the parameter

-is used to build the
+$content (the way $content is used to build the

 below for details.)

-element represents an HTTP header, either in a request
+The http:header element represents an HTTP header, either in a request

 or in a response.

-element represents the body of either an HTTP request
+The http:body element represents the body of either an HTTP request

 or of an HTTP response (in multi-part requests and responses, it represents